DevMountain/react-axios/README.md

 }
 ```

-Now that our reducer is setup to handle getting a customer, let's open `src/services/workspaceService.js`.
-Let's import our new action creator.
+Now that our reducer is setup to handle getting a customer, let's open `src/services/workspaceService.js` and import our new action creator.

 ```js
 import { showCreateCustomer, createCustomer, getCustomer } from '../ducks/workspaceReducer';